-Smart plugs are a very cost-effective way to let you control otherwise "dumb" appliances from your smartphone and link them to a smart home network.
-These plugs often cost less than $40, connect directly to your Wi-Fi, and can be controlled to a host of other smart home systems, too.
-The Belkin WeMo Mini is one of a myriad number of smart plugs on the market, and while it has many things to offer, it doesn't quite rise to the top.
+Though it's since been unseated by a smaller option, the Wemo WiFi Smart Plug, this Wemo Mini review explains why this gadget is still a winner.
+Smart plugs like this one are a very cost-effective way to let you control otherwise "dumb" appliances from your smartphone and link them to a smart home network.
+These plugs often cost less than $40, connect directly to your Wi-Fi, and can be controlled to a host of other smart home systems.

 The home screen of the WeMo app shows all connected WeMo devices, and gives you the option to turn them on or off with a simple power button icon.
 Digging deeper, a Rules tab at the bottom lets you set schedules for the plug to turn on or off, an auto-off timer, and activate an away mode.